 The Amazigh peoples

-Tamazight is the language of the Amazigh peoples
+Tamazight, the language of the Amazigh peoples

-In 2016, the Algerian parliament adopted a new Constitution, in which Article 4 states that Tamazight is also a national and official language.
+In 2016, the Algerian parliament adopted a new Constitution, in which Article 4 establishes that Tamazight is also a national and official language.
 Article 3, however, indicates that Arabic is the national and official language.
 According to many observers, the way in which articles 3 and 4 are formulated shows the lack of equality between the two official languages.

 Main challenges for the Amazigh peoples